aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 ### Back to the reducer

-We've come full circle, and now it's time to tell the `BenchesReducer` how to update our application state when it receives the `RECEIVE_BENCHES` action.
-Make sure you import the appropriate `constants`.
+Update your `BenchesReducer` to update the `benches` in your state when it receives the `RECEIVE_BENCHES` action.
 Your reducer should look something like:

 ```javascript
   const BenchesReducer = function(state = {}, action){